Network Configuration for a Wi-Fi Access Point

-This page describes how to configure the network interfaces for a Raspbery Pi running as a WiFi Access Point (AP).
+This page describes how to configure the network interfaces for a Raspbery Pi running as a Wi-Fi Access Point (AP).
 This is just one step in a larger list of instructions, which can be found on the page Raspberry Pi Wifi Access Point.
-It does not include the routing, which is covered later.
+The instructions here do not include the routing, which is covered later.

 First, add the following to the top level file, /etc/network/interfaces:

-# wlan0 is the Access Point allow-hotplug wlan0 allow-hotplug eth0 allow-hotplug wlan1 # Now read full interface configuration from the subdirectory source-directory /etc/network/interfaces.d
+# wlan0 is the Access Point allow-hotplug eth0 allow-hotplug wlan1 # Now read full interface configuration from the subdirectory source-directory /etc/network/interfaces.d

 That last line is what reads the other files in that subdirectory.
 I have found that it is important to use allow-hotplog for wlan0 instead of auto; When I used auto then hostapd could not find wlan0, though it was up later when I checked.
 Maybe the boot order is different?

-The upstream connection can be either via wired ethernet, on interface eth02 or via WiFi, on interface wlan1.
+- The upstream connection can be either via wired ethernet, on interface eth05 or via Wi-Fi, on interface wlan1.
 I will describe both and you can pick one or the other to connect to the Internet.
 It’s even possible to have both upstream links enabled at the same time — in case one fails the other will still work.
 You have to decide if you use DHCP (as a client) or a static the IP address and netmask and gateway.

 First, put the following in the file /etc/network/interface.d/wlan1 for the second wireless interface: